-The IRO reviewer, board certified in physical medicine and rehabilitation and Pain Management, determined that the Official Disability Guidelines (ODG) criteria for a comprehensive pain management program were met in this case based on medical necessity for chronic pain management and upheld the request for chronic pain management for eight hours per day for five days per week for two weeks.
-The reviewer also opined that given that the date of injury was over six years in the past, this fact would be considered to meet the ODG criteria for the general use of multidisciplinary pain management programs.
-The IRO reviewer concluded that the request does establish that the treatment sought is medically necessary.
+The IRO reviewer determined that the Official Disability Guidelines (ODG) criteria for a comprehensive pain management program were not met in this case based on a lack of documentation showing that the Claimant is precluded from having surgery or is on narcotic medication for management of his pain symptoms.
+The reviewer also opined that given the fact that the date of injury was over four years ago, this would more likely lead to a poor outcome if the requested management program was provided.
+The IRO reviewer concluded that the request does not establish that the treatment sought is medically necessary.

 Texas Labor Code Section 408.021 provides that an employee who sustains a compensable injury is entitled to all health care reasonably required by the nature of the injury as and when needed.
 Health care reasonably required is further defined in Texas Labor Code Section 401.011 (22a) as health care that is clinically appropriate and considered effective for the injured employee's injury and provided in accordance with best practices consistent with evidence based medicine or, if evidence based medicine is not available, then generally accepted standards of medical practice recognized in the medical community.
 Health care under the Texas Workers' Compensation system must be consistent with evidence based medicine if that evidence is available.
-Evidence based medicine is further defined in Texas Labor Code Section 401.011 (18a) to be the use of the current best quality scientific and medical evidence formulated from credible scientific studies, including peer-reviewed medical literature and other current scientifically based texts and treatment and practice guidelines.
-The Commissioner of the Division of Workers' compensation is required to adopt treatment guidelines that are evidence-based, scientifically valid, outcome-focused and designed to reduce excessive or inappropriate medical care while safeguarding necessary medical care.
+Evidence based medicine is further defined in Texas Labor Code Section 401.011 (18a) to be the use of the current best quality scientific and medical evidence formulated from credible scientific studies, including peer-reviewed medical literature and other current scientifically based texts and treatment and practice guidelines in making decisions about the care of individual patients.
+The Commissioner of the Division of Workers' Compensation is required to adopt treatment guidelines that are evidence-based, scientifically valid, outcomefocused and designed to reduce excessive or inappropriate medical care while safeguarding necessary medical care.
 Texas Labor Code Section 413.011(e).
 Medical services consistent with the medical policies and fee guidelines adopted by the commissioner are presumed reasonable in accordance with Texas Labor Code Section 413.017(1).

 In accordance with the above statutory guidance, the Division of Workers' Compensation has adopted treatment guidelines by Division Rule 137.100.
-This rule directs health care providers to provide treatment in accordance with the current edition of the Official Disability Guidelines (ODG), and such treatment is presumed to be health care reasonably required as defined in the Texas Labor Code.
+This rule directs health care providers to provide treatment in accordance with the current edition of the ODG, and such treatment is presumed to be health care reasonably required as defined in the Texas Labor Code.
 Thus, the focus of any health care dispute starts with the health care set out in the ODG.
 Also, in accordance with Division Rule 133.308 (t), "A decision issued by an IRO is not considered an agency decision and neither the Department nor the Division are considered parties to an appeal.
 In a Contested Case Hearing (CCH), the party appealing the IRO decision has the burden of overcoming the decision issued by an IRO by a preponderance of evidence-based medical evidence."